 Although asthma is one of the most common chronic diseases of childhood, adults can also develop asthma, even at an old age.
-Asthma affects more than 6 million children (see Asthma in Children) in the United States and occurs more frequently in boys before puberty and in girls after puberty.
+Asthma affects more than 5 million children (see also Asthma in Children Asthma in Children Asthma is a recurring inflammatory lung disorder in which certain stimuli (triggers) inflame the airways and cause them to temporarily narrow, resulting in difficulty breathing.
+Asthma triggers... read more ) in the United States.
 Asthma can eventually resolve in children.
 However, sometimes asthma that appears to resolve recurs years later.

 The most important characteristic of asthma is narrowing of the airways that can be reversed.
-The airways of the lungs (the bronchi) are basically tubes with muscular walls.
+The airways of the lungs Overview of the Respiratory System To sustain life, the body must produce sufficient energy.
+Energy is produced by burning molecules in food, which is done by the process of oxidation (whereby food molecules are combined with... read more (the bronchi) are basically tubes with muscular walls.
 Cells lining the bronchi have microscopic structures, called receptors.
 These receptors sense the presence of specific substances and stimulate the underlying muscles to contract or relax, thus altering the flow of air.
 There are many types of receptors, but two main types of receptors are important in asthma:

 Beta-adrenergic receptors respond to chemicals such as epinephrine and make the muscles relax, thereby widening (dilating) the airways and increasing airflow.